 Factory resetting involves clearing data from the unit to restore it to the same condition as it arrived out of the box.
 This can resolve issues that have been caused by corrupted data.

 Many smart TVs will have an option to perform a factory reset through the TV settings.
 Consult your user guide for further information.
-To find your user guide, search your products model number in the help centre or click here for more information.
+To find your user guide, search your product's model number in the help centre or click here for more information.

 Firmware Upgrades